hawkinx/shared/Elasticache_redis_and_Crossplane.md

 `redis-cli -v`

-To verify access, deploy an EC2 instance in the same VPC (the example security group allows access from with the same VPC), install the Redis client as above and run the following command using the redis endpoint that is saved in the Kubernetes secret defined by the value of writeConnectionSecretToRef: in the manifest file.
+To verify access, deploy an EC2 instance in the same VPC (the example security group allows access from within the same VPC), install the Redis client as above and run the following command using the redis endpoint that is saved in the Kubernetes secret defined by the value of `writeConnectionSecretToRef:` in the manifest file.

 `redis-cli -h <endpoint> ping`